4-H Positive Youth Development

 - Learn about local roles and opportunities: Check out our volunteer information guide (coming soon) to explore ways to get involved and support our programming.

-- Ready to get started or want to learn more: Complete the Chippewa County 4-H Volunteer Interest Form.
-Our 4-H staff will follow up with the required materials and training to process your volunteer certification.
+- Ready to get started or learn more?
+Fill out the Volunteer Interest Form, and our 4-H team will follow up with resources and materials to help you begin your journey!

 Member, Volunteer & Family Resources